madmous/madClones/README.md

 NodeJS: again I will redirect you to [RisingStack](https://blog.risingstack.com/node-js-best-practices/).
 They are awesome and they care about open source.

-[Slacks](https://weclone.slack.com/messages/trello/): my slack channel is the best and the fastest way to get help.
-Not only it will help us keep track of all the questions, but also answers will benefit all members.

 [CodinGame](https://www.codingame.com/home): practicing your algorithm solving skills is a great way to write better code.
 CodinGame will push you to another level by making you think about the correct data structure, api and algorith, to use.